headshop manager

 One time I sold a crack pipe to my old art teacher from elementary school.
 He actually recognized me and was like, “woah, I taught you didn’t I?”
 He ended up getting caught stealing laptops from the school and pawning them.

+I’m not going to trash the store, despite the many dishonest practices I aided and abetted.
+I will comment my formative years being spent in this environment did more harm than good.
 I was paid under the table, but most of the time it was fair.
 The financial situation of the store deteriorated so much the owner had to give half the store to his wife who sold repurposed furniture.

 For almost a month, one skinny guy would come in on Saturday mornings and window shop.
 He’d look at the same ceramic water pipe that was maybe $30.
 He’d never buy it, but he was always browsing.
 The first few times were fine, but after the tenth or eleventh time I saw the dude it was getting annoying.
 I wasn’t sure what his deal was.